rameerez/footprinted/README.md

 Sometimes you need to know where your users are performing certain actions from.

-For example, let's assume users have profiles.
+For example, let's say you have users with user profiles.
 Where has a particular profile been viewed from?

 This gem makes it trivial to track and analyze this kind of data: